How to Stay Safe When Using Public Wifi Networks.

 Public Wi-Fi is becoming more and more available and allows anyone to access the Internet freely and stay connected to their online world.
 At any given time you can often turn on your WiFi-enabled device and see multiple networks available for you to connect.
 With the price of the Internet becoming cheaper and the associated usage plans and bandwidth increasing, organisations can offer free WiFi at their place of business as an extra perk to lure customers.
 This can be very helpful, especially if you are travelling or when you have a weak Telco signal.
 But connecting to these unsecured public connections can be dangerous as public wifi security is often a popular target for hackers.
 When you connect your device to a public internet connection, you need to take some precautions.
 In this Tech Tip, we will cover public wifi security and some of the risks associated with connecting to public WiFi networks and what you can do to take precautions when connecting to these networks.

 What are the risks?

 There are many risks associated with connecting to public unsecured WiFi Networks.
 When using these networks your device sends your information in clear text and can be viewed by anyone if they have the relevant skills.
-It is actually not that difficult for anyone to check out what you are doing with internet by just using some sneaky software programs.
+It is actually not that difficult for anyone to check out what you are doing with the internet by just using some sneaky software programs.
 Even hacking your accounts by picking up your passwords is possible.
-Here’s a couple of examples on how it can be done.
+Here’s a couple of examples of how it can be done.

 - By using a rogue access point – If it’s free WiFi then the password is available for anyone to use.
 Hackers and cyber thieves can easily set up a rogue WiFi access point using the same SSID and password nearby of that which has been given to you by the cafe staff member.
 When you go to connect to what you think is the correct WiFi network, you will inadvertently connect to this unit instead and the cybercriminal can then intercept your data.
 These fake public hotspots are commonly known as honeypots.